gasserma/dwr/templates/basics.md

 ### How much do I need to retire?

 No one knows.
-WWIII might start tomorrow, you might win the lottery, you might acquire an expensive disease, you might acquire a lucrative disease, or you find you spend a lot less, or more, in retirement.
+WWIII might start tomorrow, you might win the lottery, you might acquire an expensive disease, you might acquire a lucrative disease, or you might find you spend a lot less, or more, in retirement.

-But, for most people, retirement follows a pretty straightforward path, without a lot of surprising financial obstacles.
+But for most people, retirement follows a pretty straightforward path, without a lot of surprising financial obstacles.
 This means you *can* plan for it.

 The best way to do that is to ask yourself: